TickTeam/guide-tt/README.md

 ###**What can I find here?**

 Hi, welcome to TicKTick!
-In order to help you better understand TickTick’s functions under different platforms, we divide our User Guide into five parts.
-You can have a quick view:
+This book contains most of the features of TickTick.
+In order to help you found your target feature directly, User Guide was divided into six parts:

 | Chapter | Content |
 | -- | -- |